Uniforms of the Canadian Armed Forces: No. 3 (Service) Dress

-Historical service dress for the Canadian Army, Royal Canadian Air Force, and the Royal Canadian Navy on display.
+Historical service dress for the Canadian Army (left), Royal Canadian Navy (centre), and the Royal Canadian Air Force (right) on display.

 Also called a "walking-out" or "duty uniform", it is the military equivalent of the business suit; it is the standard uniform for appearing in public (hence the moniker "walking-out dress").
 No 3 Service Dress becomes No 2B Mess Dress by replacing the shirt and tie with a white shirt and bow tie, or to No 1 Ceremonial Dress by the addition of ceremonial web or sword belts, gloves, and other accoutrements.